Greatest Literature banner

 Scaling the heights step by step

-Wuthering Heights (2009): Two-part television series; director Coky Giedroyc; writer Peter Bowker; featuring Tom Hardy, Charlotte Riley, Andrew Lincoln, Burn Gorman, Sarah Lancashire
+Wuthering Heights (2009): Television series, two parts, 142 minutes; director Coky Giedroyc; writer Peter Bowker; featuring Tom Hardy, Charlotte Riley, Andrew Lincoln, Burn Gorman, Sarah Lancashire

 Like the 1992 film adaptation of Wuthering Heights, the 2009 television production makes an effort to portray the effects of the Heathcliff-Catherine romance or tragedy falling upon the next generation.